DealersLinkDevTeam/node-base-project/README.md

 NPM actions are included to facilitate most project needs

 ## Build -- `npm run build`
 The build process utilizes Gulp and the included `gulpfile.js`.
-The `defaul` gulp taks runs linting and testing only.
+The `default` gulp taks runs linting and testing only.
 However, this gulpfile comes preloaded with a number of other helpful tasks that include linting, testing, and code reformatting.
 Changes and additional tasks can be added based on the requirements and needs of the project's build, packaging and deployment goals.